RedisLabs/redislabs-docs/content/rdi/data-transformation/examples/write-behind-to-redis-example.md

         - country
 ```

-Run the following command in the source Redis database to test the job:
+Run the following command in the source Redis Enterprise database to test the job:

 ```shell
 127.0.0.1:12005> hset address:1 city Austin zip 78901 org_id 1 country USA
 ```

-As a result the following 5 keys will be created in the target Redis database (hash, JSON, set, sorted set and stream):
+As a result the following 5 keys will be created in the target Redis Enterprise database (hash, JSON, set, sorted set and stream):

 ```shell
 127.0.0.1:12000> keys *